Edwin1335/Complete-Data-Structures/README.md

     is not complete and its not required to be here.
     Updated the files to include std::.

+UPDATE: May 6, 2020
+    Working on the BinarySearchTree fodlder to practice deletion.

 NEEDs FIX:
     StackWithLinkedList(Template) -> Stack.H -> inst_mult();
+    BinarySearchTree(Template) -> BinarySearchTree.h -> makeDeletion();